 The best way to fix this problem is to add another fuel injector in the exhaust to spray fuel intended for the DPF instead of in the engine.
 The reason it's not done is because of the much greater complexity and cost.
 The first TDI in North America, the 1996 VW Passat used an extra fuel injector to reduce emissions but it really didn't work well and was disabled by adding a computer reflash and higher pressure fuel injectors to meet emissions.
 See 1000q: VW Passat 5th injector for details.

 DPF technology is also getting better so that lower temperatures result in more effective burn off and less frequent active cycles.

 Diesels make more NOx because they run lean.
 Smaller TDI engines don't use Adblue fluid because not enough NOx is created.
-The larger 3.0L engines use Adblue fluid and NOx catalyst to reduce NOx emissions.
+The larger 3.0L engines and the Passat use Adblue fluid and NOx catalyst to reduce NOx emissions.
 It's furthest downstream to let the gasses cool down to around 170oC or 345oF.
 Unlike the DPF, it's a pass through converter and not a blocked off filter.

 Reduction (SCR) breaks up NOx into Nitrogen and water in a NOx catalyst.
 The

 DeNOx works at about 345oF and uses Adblue as a reduction agent

 instead of HC, CO, and H2 and EGR metering like the smaller engines.
 It's

 delivered with a 5 bar (72 psi) electric pump to the metering nozzle where it is